vyos/vyos-documentation/docs/commandtree/operationmode.rst

 Telnet
 ^^^^^^
 In the past the ``telnet`` command allowed you to connect remotely to another device using the telnet protocol.
-Telnet is unencrypted and should not use anymore.
-But its nice to test if an TCP Port to a host is open.
+Telnet is unencrypted and should not be used anymore.
+But its nice to test if a TCP Port to a host is open or not.

 .. code-block:: none